 After high school I chose to return to Bethel, to attend their School of Supernatural Ministry.
 As I would joke with classmates, I was going to “Hogwarts” for Christians.
 I didn’t even apply for any “real” schools as all my friends did.
 I knew exactly where I was supposed to be and I went.

-In the fall of 2011 I left my home and drove all the way with my dad and one of my best friends for four days to Redding, California.
-I did all this in order to attend an unaccredited school for crazy Charismatics wanting to learn how to do miracles.
-It seemed like nonsense to a lot of people who knew me, but I have never regretted this decision.
-During my time at Bethel, I spent two years at the school, I learned more about God and myself and the Gospel then I could have ever dreamed.
-And best of all, I met my beautiful and amazing wife Ketlin!
-We met during first year and got married halfway through my second year (January 3rd, 2013).
-Three years later she is still the best thing that has ever happened to me. :)
+In the fall of 2011, I left my home and drove all the way with my dad and one of my best friends to Redding, California.
+I went all that way to attend an unaccredited school for crazy Charismatics wanting to learn how to do miracles.
+It seemed like nonsense to a lot of people I knew, but I have never regretted the decision.
+During my time at Bethel—I spent two years at the school—I learned more about God and myself and the Gospel then I could have ever dreamed.
+And best of all, it was at Bethel that I met my beautiful and amazing wife, Ketlin.
+We met during the first year and got married halfway through my second year (January 3rd, 2013).
+She’s undoubtedly the best thing that’s happened to me.

 If you have questions about the details of what I believe, that’s something I’m happy to talk about.
-But read what I’ve written, especially We Belong.
-If you want a copy, just send me an email and I’ll happily send you one.
+Thanks for reading this, and I hope you find encouragement from my story.